fhiso/basic-concepts/type-system.md

 Several *entities* are defined here for use in FHISO standards.
 Each is given with a canonical *term* that *should* be used to identify the *entity* in preference of other *terms*.

+{.note ...}
+Although many of the *terms* in this section and its subsections are formally defined in [RDF Schema], this standard does not require support for any of the facilities in [RDF Schema], nor are parties defining *classes* or *terms* required to do so in a manner compatible with RDF.
+An implementer may safely use these *terms* for the purposes of this standard using just the information given in this section without reading [RDF Schema] or otherwise being familiar with RDF.

+The decision to use *terms* from [RDF Schema] is due to FHISO's practice of reusing facilities from existing standards when they are a good match for our requirements, rather than inventing our own versions with similar functionality.
+It also allows future standards and vendor extensions the option of reusing existing third-party vocabularies where appropriate, as most such vocabularies are also aligned with RDF.
+{/}

 ### Standard classes        {#standard-class}

 #### Classes